NV Energy to soon lift moratorium on bill payment and late fees

 But now that moratorium is about to be lifted

-“The most important thing we want our customers to know is we are here to help them,” says Michelle Follett with NV Energy
+“The most important thing we want our customers to know is we are here to help them,” says Michelle Follette with NV Energy

 Follett says tens of thousands of customers have already contacted the utility to explain their financial situation.